 Hubert “Hu” Hamilton served as lead counsel for the Plaintiffs.

-Sarah Pierce vs. Lookout Property Management, Inc. and Battlewood Apartments, Ltd. Superior Court of Catoosa County; Civil Action No. 2012-SU-CV-1044, was recently settled (August 2013) under a confidentiality agreement prohibiting disclosure of the amount paid.
+Sarah Pierce vs. Lookout Property Management, Inc. and Battlewood Apartments, Ltd. Superior Court of Catoosa County; Civil Action No. 2012-SU-CV-1044, was settled in August 2013 under a confidentiality agreement prohibiting disclosure of the amount paid.

 On Sunday morning, April 10, 2011, the plaintiff drove over to the Battlewood Apartment complex in Ft.
-Oglethorpe, GA to deliver some yard sale items that one of the residents had purchased from her the preceding day.
-She delivered the items to the apartment, and then elected to use a long metal and concrete ramp to return to the parking lot, instead of descending the stairs.
-As she got a few steps down the metal portion of the ramp, the ramp gave way or sunk beneath her slightly and she stared to lose her balance.
-She was moving forward, but stumbling and trying to get regain her balance while still holding onto the handrail, when the handrail ran out.
-At that point, something caught her foot, and her right ankle turned under her.
+Oglethorpe, GA to deliver yard sale items that one of the residents had purchased from her the preceding day.
+She delivered the items to the apartment, and while descending a long metal and concrete ramp to return to the parking lot, she fell.
+Something caught her foot, and her right ankle turned under her.
 She then fell off the concrete portion of the ramp and onto the nearby sidewalk, breaking the distal portion of her right fibula, sustaining a right malleolar fracture in the ankle joint, along with a fracture at base of her fifth metatarsal and a lateral cuboid fracture.
 The severe fracture required open reduction internal fixation, using a metal plate and seven screws to reattach and stabilize the fractured fibula.
 Months of rehab, with limited weight bearing followed.

 Investigation revealed a steep slope on the right side of the concrete portion of the ramp which caused the plaintiff’s right ankle to turn under her and shatter.
 Her surgeon testified that the ankle supinated or was rolled under, placing stress on the ligaments and bones on the lateral side (outside) of the ankle.
 The force pulled the distal end of the fibula off as the ankle rolled underneath.
 The injury was exactly the type of injury the doctor would have expected if the ankle was turned under as the foot went off onto a steep slope to the right.